 “[The film is] extra approximately us and the way we are afraid to include era or prepared to embrace it,” Horowitz informed Cheddar in a joint interview with Urmston.
 “Why that might be, why we adore to give up manage or do not like to provide it up.”

-The documentary additionally discusses other practical worries ー just like the protection and safety risks around self-using cars.
+The documentary also discusses other practical worries ー, such as protection and safety risks around self-driving cars.

-Urmson, the co-founder and CEO of self-riding automobile startup Aurora, acknowledged that the generation has a way to head.
+Urmson, the co-founder and CEO of Aurora, a self-riding automobile startup, acknowledged that the generation has a long way to go.

 “The era’s no longer equipped yet,” he advised Cheddar.
 “We’re nevertheless developing it.
 No one is claiming they have a self-driving vehicle today.
 We’ll maintain to strengthen it.
-The intent, tons of this era, is to make our roads safer and handier, and that is where we’ll grow to be.”
+This era intends to make our roads safer and handier, and that is where we’ll grow to be.”

-To make the film, Horowitz traveled to Japan and parts of Europe to speak to the technology pioneers.
-He also sought out real “everyday humans” like young adults in Arizona going to high school in Waymo rides.
+Horowitz traveled to Japan and parts of Europe to make a film to speak to the pioneers of technology.
+He also sought out real “everyday humans,” like young adults in Arizona going to high school in Waymo rides.

 One call many viewers will recognize is that of the writer Malcolm Gladwell, who narrates the film.

-But there also are people who are not so eager at the idea of a self-driving automobile.
+However, some people are not so eager at the idea of a self-driving automobile.

 “There’s additionally skeptics; we did a few scenes with some old school car nuts which had been like ‘you’ll take my vehicle from my bloodless dead hand,'” Horwitz defined.
 “There are going to be numerous developing pains.”